By 2025, the province of Ontario plans to be completely and universally accessible. That includes public bathrooms.

 3. Mirrors and Shelves

 Everyone likes a flattering mirror, right?
 But only if they can see into them!
-For the reason, any mirrors in a barrier-free business or office bathroom should be mounted with the bottom no more than 1 metre above the ground OR tilted downward so it can be used by everyone.
+For this reason, any mirrors in a barrier-free business or office bathroom should be mounted with the bottom no more than 1 metre above the ground OR tilted downward so everyone can use it.

 Shelves should be located at a maximum height of 1.1 metres from the floor, and should stick out no more than 10 centimetres from the wall.
 For reference, that would easily hold a small box of facial tissues.